Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Experiments and Benchmarks

 \subsection{Dataset Partitioning and Training Protocol}

 In the case of the Taskonomy dataset, for the centralized pre-training of each task, we use the initial three scenes (``allensville," ``beechwood," and ``benevolence") summing up to an initial count of $14246$ datapoints available.
-To track performance (training loss/task-specific metrics), we use 100 datapoints chosen uniformly at random from the dataset as validation data.
-When performing the federated training, we distribute the data across the clients based on the Dirichlet distribution of the embeddings extracted, where $10\%$ of local data points are used for validation.
+To track the performance of the centralized model, which is used for embedding extraction, for hyperparameter tuning and early stopping purposes, we use 100 datapoints chosen uniformly at random from the dataset as validation data.
+When performing the federated training, we distribute the data across the clients based on the underlying data partitioning method (i.e., embedding- and class-based), where $10\%$ of local data points are used for validation.
+The numbers and statistics reported in the manuscript are based on this validation set.
 For global model validation, we report the average loss of the global model across the clients on their validation data.
 For the centralized training, we use the early stopping method to halt training if no improvement in loss was observed after $5$ epochs.
 For the federated training, we train all methods for $20$ global aggregations, each comprising $100$ SGD rounds with the mini-batch size of $16$.
-In addition, we sample all 25 clients during each global aggregation round as our method is not focused on client sampling.
-For a summary of simulation hyperparameters refer to Appendix~E.
+In addition, we sample all $25$ clients during each global aggregation round as our method is not focused on client sampling.
+Unless stated otherwise, we fix random seeds for the FL training.
+To quantify uncertainty, we vary the K-means clustering seed and report mean$\pm$std across seeds in Sec.~\ref{subsubsec:fedavg-seed}.
+For a summary of simulation hyperparameters refer to Table IV in Appendix~E.